-Nobody knows why some people can brush off these negative thoughts about their looks and others go on to develop BDD.
-There is some research pointing to a genetic link, because it has been shown to run in families, but there is also research showing that other factors such as bullying or other abuse during your childhood can lead to it.
-BDD is estimated to affect about one per cent of the population, so is actually more common than other, better known, disorders such as schizophrenia.
-And unlike anorexia and bulimia, the rate of body dysmorphia is almost equal between male and female sufferers.
-The only difference is that women tend to focus on facial features and men on body shape or muscle mass.
+Nobody knows precisely why some people can brush off these negative thoughts about their physical appearance and others go on to develop BDD.
+There is some research pointing to a genetic link as it has been shown to run in families, but there is also research showing that factors such as bullying or other abuse during childhood can lead to the development of this, and other, mental health conditions.

 What does Body Dismorphia really look like?

-- constant mirror-checking
+- Constant mirror-checking

-- strong feelings of guilt and shame
+- Strong feelings of guilt and shame

-- isolating yourself to avoid situations that cause stress anxiety or discomfort
+- Isolating yourself to avoid situations that cause stress, anxiety or discomfort

-- attempts to cover or hide your features
+- Attempts to cover or hide your features

-- the desire for plastic surgery to change your looks
+- The desire for plastic surgery to change your looks

-- eating disorders
+- Eating disorders

-- use of alcohol or drugs to manage the feelings
+- Use of alcohol or drugs to manage the feelings

-- self-harm and suicidal thoughts
+- Self-harm and suicidal thoughts